krayzpipes/txt-ferret/README.md

     - If `ignore_columns: [2, 6]` is configured and a csv row is `hello,world,how,are,you,doing,today`, then
     `world` and `doing` will not be scanned but will be ignored.
     - This is particularly useful in columnar datasets when you know there is a column that is full of false positives.
+ - **file_encoding**
+    - Two uses:
+        - Used to encode your `delimiter` value to the appropriate encoding of your file.
+        - Used to encode the data matched in the file before being applied to sanity check.
+    - Default value is `'utf-8'`
 # How/why did this come about?

 There are a few shortcomings with commercial Data Loss Prevention (DLP) products: